-LedaFlow® is the product of many years of innovative development by SINTEF; sponsored, guided and supported by TOTAL and ConocoPhillips, commercialized and developed further by KONGSBERG.
+LedaFlow® is the product of many years of innovative development by SINTEF; sponsored, guided and supported by TotalEnergies and ConocoPhillips, commercialized and developed further by KONGSBERG.

 2001-2004 Proof of concept

 The history of LedaFlow® started in 2001.
 Acknowledging the need for a new multiphase simulation tool, ConocoPhillips teamed up with SINTEF to launch a research and development project dedicated to the transport of multiphase flow in pipelines.
 After initial ideas for models and experiments were discussed, TotalEnergies was invited to join the project which received the name LedaFlow.

 The objective of the LedaFlow project was as follows: “To develop a new dynamic simulator for multiphase flow assurance analysis, design and support for oil and gas operations.”
 A technology advisory group involving flow assurance experts from ConocoPhillips and Total strengthened the research and development teams in SINTEF.

 A set of full scale experiments were carried out in the SINTEF Multiphase Flow Laboratory in Tiller.
 These initial experiments, conducted on the Large Scale Loop, allowed to gather high-quality data on two-phase flow in 8″ and 12″ pipes.
 This data entered the Tiller database, which gathers data from the various R&D programs performed at SINTEF over the last decades.
 The Tiller database was used to demonstrate the performance of the LedaFlow models and its scaling capabilities.
 Based on these results, the LedaFlow technology concept was proved in 2004.